kwaroran/RisuAI/plugins.md

     Wrote by Claude
 -->

 > For migrating plugins from API v2.0 to v3.0, see the [Migration Guide](./src/ts/plugins/migrationGuide.md).
-For Reference documentation and type definitions, see the [DTS file](./src/ts/plugins/apiV3/risuai.d.ts).
+For Reference documentation and type definitions, see the [DTS file](./src/ts/plugins/apiV3/Risuai.d.ts).

-# RisuAI Plugin Development Guide
+# Risuai Plugin Development Guide

-Welcome to the RisuAI Plugin Development Guide!
-This guide will help you create powerful, secure plugins for RisuAI using API v3.0
+Welcome to the Risuai Plugin Development Guide!
+This guide will help you create powerful, secure plugins for Risuai using API v3.0

 ## Table of Contents